anuramesh1/ng18-housing-project/README.md

     `ng serve`

---To build Prod artifact run the following command.
+-To build Prod artifact run the following command.
 This created a zip file contains the artifact that can be deployed in any prod web server.
    `npm run build:prod:zip'

 - If you don't have a spring boot or any other microservice app that hosts the APIs, you can access the API data from db.json file using local json server.